pimcore/studio-backend-bundle/doc/01_Installation.md

 2) Enable Firewall settings

-To enable the firewall settingsin your project, add the following configuration to your `config/packages/security.yaml` file:
+To enable the firewall settings in your project, add the following configuration to your `config/packages/security.yaml` file:

 ```yaml
 security: